-\end{itemize} Thus, the final sample contains 112 sources.
+Thus, our parent sample contains 110 sources.
 For each candidate, we downloaded all available spectra from the SDSS DR16 website\footnote{The spectra for sources in our sample were retrieved using the following link: \href{https://skyserver.sdss.org/dr16/en/tools/explore/summary.aspx}{https://skyserver.sdss.org/dr16/en/tools/explore/summary.aspx}.}.
 We make a search using the sky coordinates listed in the respective works per source and then retrieve the spectra in FITS format using the option of ``All Spectra'' under the section \textit{Spec Summary}.
 This website lists all the existing spectra taken using the SDSS instruments (SDSS, BOSS, eBOSS) for a given source to date.
-Since we use the DR16 version, for some sources we have found more recent spectra than were analysed in the previous works\footnote{Because some sources were included in DR16 \citep{SDSS-DR16_2020ApJS..249....3A} that were published after the original works.}.
-We then extract the basic information for each spectra per source - e.g., MJD, sky coordinates, redshift (quoted by the SDSS pipeline), and the reference to the instrument used to collect the spectrum.
+Since we use the DR16 version, for some sources we have found more recent spectra than were analyzed in the previous works\footnote{Because some sources were included in DR16 \citep{SDSS-DR16_2020ApJS..249....3A} that were published after the original works.}.
+We then extract the basic information for each spectrum per source - e.g., MJD, sky coordinates, redshift (quoted by the SDSS pipeline), and the reference to the instrument used to collect the spectrum.
 We present those information in Table \ref{tab:table-observe}.
-In addition to these information, we report the original reference that first reported the discovery of a given source and the SDSS name for the source.
+In addition to this information, we report the original reference that first reported the discovery of a given source and the SDSS name for the source.
 For each source, we present the corresponding epochs of observations in chronological order.

 From the Table, we can notice that spectra for different objects are sampled with a varied sampling rate.
-The most observed one is SDSSJ141324.27+530527.0 \cite{Wang2018ApJ...858...49W} with 72 epochs, which we plot in Figure \ref{fig:spectra-compare-Wang2018}.
+The most observed one is SDSSJ141324.27+530527.0 \citep{Wang2018ApJ...858...49W} with 72 epochs, which we plot in Figure \ref{fig:spectra-compare-Wang2018}.
 This source is included in the sample for the SDSS RM campaign, which is why the source is observed regularly (onward 56660 MJD) in comparison to most of the sources in our sample.
-The spectra from the sample have different wavelength ranges for various objects, for example, due to the improvement of wavelength coverage between BOSS/eBOSS and SDSS (see plots of representative sources in Figure \ref{fig:clagn_examples_one}).
-Looking through Tab. \ref{tab:table-observe}, we can also notice that coordinates for the same source extracted from fits files may differ slightly.
-Thus, we utilize the redshift to help distinguish the source from any imposter.
-We present the redshift distribution for our sample in Figure \ref{fig:Z-dist}.